JustSypth/vid-compress/README.md

   - Option to have the output be HEVC

 ## Download
-  [Download the latest release here](https://github.com/JustSypth/vid-compress/releases/latest) or by downloading the latest release from the [releases](https://github.com/JustSypth/vid-compress/releases/).
+  [Download the latest release here](https://github.com/JustSypth/vid-compress/releases/latest) or by going to the [releases](https://github.com/JustSypth/vid-compress/releases/).

 ## Usage
   1. Unpack the downloaded release archive and execute vid-compress.